 There is a small monthly/annual fee for all of our adverts because we believe that this is the fairest way to charge for our service.

-Every single month we invest literally thousands of pounds into advertising and promotion across social networks, search engines and even in the national press (coming soon).
+Every single month we invest literally thousands of pounds into paid advertising across social networks and search engines, as well as on search engine optimisation (SEO).
 Chances are you've probably seen one of our ads somewhere, or perhaps you even found us through an ad.

-By advertising your plate with us and paying a small monthly/annual fee, you are effectively 'buying in' to this promotion for your plate on a pay-as-you-go basis at a fraction of what it would cost you to do it yourself.
+By advertising your plate with us and paying a small monthly/annual fee, you are effectively 'bulk-buying' into this promotion for your number plate on a pay-as-you-go basis at a fraction of what it would cost you to do it yourself.

 The other benefit of this type of pricing is that it keeps our site up to date.
-When we initially created our website, we started by offering advertisements for a one-time fee, however, many advertisers then forgot to let us know when their plate was sold and as a result we ended up with a site full of plates that were no longer available.
+When we initially created our website, we started by offering advertisements for a one-time fee, however, what we found was that many advertisers forgot to let us know when their plate was sold and as a result we ended up with a site advertising a lot of plates that were no longer available.
 Pay-as-you-go pricing allows us to ensure we are only advertising registration plates that are actually available.